 Following a car accident, one of the most difficult things to understand for many individuals is who can be considered at fault.
 For someone who isn’t aware of the laws, knowing how to tell who is at fault does not come easy.
 However, there are many things to consider.

 For instance, it can all come down to the exact cause of the accident.
-This may be all it needs to determine fault in a car accident.
+This may be all it needs to determine fault in a car accident and can be found in the car accident crash report.
 There are some situations, though, in which it can be more complicated than that.
 Here are some ways to tell who may be at fault in a car accident.

 In a drunk driving accident, most people are quick to assume the driver is the only person at fault.
 While that is commonly the case, there are other parties who may have played a role in causing the accident.
 For instance, Pennsylvania has a dram shop law.